e39a562r/CopyAsanaTicketMarkdownLink/README.md

-# Copy Asana Ticket Markdown Link
+# Copy Asana Task with Markdown Link

 a stupid boring chrome extension replace your clipboard data when you copying a asana task(s).